-Feedback is well understood.
+Feedback is generally considered well understood.
 In fact, starting with a definition may seem simplistic to some.
-Still, we think there is value in putting us all on the same page.
+Still, there’s value in putting us all on the same page.

-One definition we especially like is actually aimed at providing feedback for individuals’ behavior, but permit us to paraphrase it to describe feedback in content management: Input from the present about past content creations may affect future content creations.
+One definition we especially like is actually aimed at providing feedback for individuals’ behavior.
+But let’s paraphrase it to describe feedback in content management: input from the present about past content creations may affect future content creations.

 Why is feedback key?

 Feedback is not so very different from the telemetry—the process of recording and transmitting the readings of an instrument—used to monitor the condition of spacecraft.
 It provides data on the status of vehicles in space.
 Similarly, feedback from sales reps provides data on the status of content out in the field.

 Telemetry sounds very scientific and formal, and it is.
 On the other hand, feedback sounds laid back and informal, and it is.
 However, technology is making it more and more precise.

 With that space analogy in mind, we can pose some questions based on the feedback we receive:

 - Is the content off course (not connecting with the intended audience)?